nninjn/VeRe/README.md

 <img src="https://github.com/nninjn/VeRe/blob/main/images/backdoor_number_no.png">
 </div>

-## The coupling between the two steps.
+## The coupling between the two steps
 To investigate how effective our repair method is compared to these methods and how coupled the repair process is with the specific localisation and vice versa, we replaced our repair step with other repair methods.
 Specifically, we chose particle swarm optimization method from CARE, RM’s fine-tune and optimization with regularization (NeVer 2.0) [2] as three baselines.
 We denoted the replaced baselines as PSO*, RM*, and Reg* respectively.
 We ran additional experiments on CIFAR-10 and SVHN datasets, with two number of samples available.